E12.1 Eisenhart Awards for Outstanding Teaching

 Because of the diversified educational nature of RIT, where science, technology, humanities and behavioral disciplines all contribute equally to the educational development of students, four Eisenhart Awards for Outstanding Teaching may be assigned annually, one in each of four groups of faculty.
 The groupings can be found on the Eisenhart Awards for Outstanding Teaching website.

-One Richard and Virginia Eisenhart Provost’s Award for Excellence in Teaching may be awarded annually to a tenure-track faculty with three or less teaching experience at RIT by June 30 of the year previous to the year in which the award is given.
+One Richard and Virginia Eisenhart Provost’s Award for Excellence in Teaching may be awarded annually to a full-time untenured, tenure-track faculty member at RIT not being considered for tenure in the same year as the award.

 II.
 Award